dmichaels/public/work/summaries/dig_welcomes/README.md

 - <ins>New Member Augmenter</ins>
   - Picks up raw new member data from Kafka, augments with unique Salesforce ID, and placed them on another Kafka queue.
   - Monitors our (MySQL) database for new members and places them on a Kafka queue
-  - Member data sent to Salesforce need a unique ID ("Subscriber Key") which *only* the Data Warehouse knows how to construct.
+  - Member data sent to Salesforce need a unique ID (_Subscriber Key_) which *only* the Data Warehouse knows how to construct.
 Due to historical (hysterical) reasons, the generation of this ID is non-trivial, and replicating the logic of generating this ID was ill-advised.
   - So this service reads (member records) from the Kafka _new_member_ topic queue (independent from the New Member Listener process).